-Gum Disease (also known as Periodontal Disease/ Gingivitis/ Pyria) is a chronic bacterial infection that destroys the bone and gums used to support teeth.
-In most cases, people do not experience pain with gum disease until the disease is very advanced.
-Bleeding gums are the most common sign of developing gum disease.
-If you notice that your gums bleed on a regular basis contact Burlington, NC Fuller Dental as soon as possible.
-Regular dental check-ups and proactive preventive oral hygiene are the best methods for preventing gum disease.
+Gum Disease (also known as periodontal disease, gingivitis, or pyria) is a chronic infection that destroys gum tissue and underlying bone.
+In most cases, people do not feel pain with gum disease until it is very advanced.
+Regular dental visits and proper oral hygiene are the best methods for preventing gum disease.

 Signs & Symptoms of Gum Disease

-Research has shown links between gum disease and heart disease, diabetes, low birth weights, and other systemic health conditions.
-If you notice any changes in your oral health, including swelling, tenderness or bleeding gums, contact your Fuller Dental dentist as soon as possible.
+Research has shown links between gum disease and heart disease, diabetes, low birth weight, and other health conditions.
+Because of this, you should never ignore the signs of gum disease.
+If you notice any changes in your oral health, including swelling, tender gums, or bleeding gums, contact your Fuller Dental dentist as soon as possible.

 - Bleeding gums

 - Sensitivity in the gums